tflander/functionalRefactoring/src/test/java/README.md

 ## [Decorator](decorator)

-Use function composition to create the appropriate decorator function from a list of functions
+Refactor the object-oriented decorator pattern to do it the functional way.